-55 Samuel Petrequin, 'EU Fails to Defuse Tense Situation between Serbia and Kosovo' (Associated Press, 21 November 2022) https://apnews.com/article/europe-serbia-kosovo-brussels-european-union-4830a2 e1bdbaf5b32b0254b2de619fb9> accessed 10 June 2023.
+55 Samuel Petrequin, 'EU Fails to Defuse Tense Situation between Serbia and Kosovo' (Associated Press, 21 November 2022) https://apnews.com/article/europe-serbia-kosovo-brussels-european-union-4830a2e1bdbaf5b32b0254b2de619fb9 accessed 10 June 2023.

 mayoral elections in the north, which were disputed and boycotted by ethnic Serbs.
 Prishtina directed the new ethnic Albanian-elected mayors to take their posts, which were met with protest.
-When Serbs attempted to block the mayors from entering municipal buildings, Kosovo Police fired tear gas to disperse the crowd.56 The U.S. Ambassador to Kosovo, Jeff Hovenier,57 and the U.S. Secretary of State, Antony Blinken, condemned the actions taken by the Kosovo government on Twitter, accusing them of escalating tensions, calling on Prime Minister Kurti to "immediately halt these violent measures and refocus on the EU-facilitated dialogue."58
+When Serbs attempted to block the mayors from entering municipal buildings, Kosovo Police fired tear gas to disperse the crowd.
+For the U.S. Ambassador to Kosovo, Jeff Hovenier, and the U.S. Secretary of State, Antony Blinken, condemned the actions taken by the Kosovo government on Twitter, accusing them of escalating tensions, calling on Prime Minister Kurti to "immediately halt these violent measures and refocus on the EU-facilitated dialogue."
+In the condemned the actions taken by the Kosovo government on Twitter, accusing them of escalating tensions, calling on Prime Minister Kurti to "immediately halt these violent measures and refocus on the EU-facilitated dialogue."

-Ambassador Hovenier also condemned the violent protestors when ethnic Serbs attacked the NATO Mission in Kosovo Force (KFOR),59 leading to dozens of international peacekeepers from KFOR becoming injured.
-According to the Kosovo Prime Minister, these protests were fueled by Serbia and Russia altogether, "who paid 'ultra-nationalist' and 'right-wing' protesters who admire the despotic President Putin," since Kosovo is a NATO intervention success story, continuing to bother Serbia and Russia.60 In response to the violence and injury of international soldiers, NATO Secretary-General, Jens Stoltenberg, condemned the violence and warned that "NATO troops would take all necessary actions to maintain a safe and secure environment for all citisens in Kosovo."61 As a result, NATO will send 700 more troops to northern Kosovo to help quell violent protests after clashes.62
+Ambassador Hovenier also condemned the violent protestors when ethnic Serbs attacked the NATO Mission in Kosovo Force (KFOR), 59 leading to dozens of international peacekeepers from KFOR becoming injured.
+According to the Kosovo Prime Minister, these protests were fueled by Serbia and Russia altogether, "who paid 'ultra-nationalist' and 'right-wing' protesters who admire the despotic President Putin," since Kosovo is a NATO intervention success story, continuing to bother Serbia and Russia.
+60 In response to the violence and injury of international soldiers, NATO Secretary-General, Jens Stoltenberg, condemned the violence and warned that "NATO troops would take all necessary actions to maintain a safe and secure environment for all citisens in Kosovo."
+61 As a result, NATO will send 700 more troops to northern Kosovo to help quell violent protests after clashes.
+62